 Huberman discusses behavioral protocols that synergistically collaborate with other methods to boost neuroplasticity in the brain circuits related to working memory.

-Through deliberate cold exposure, such as submerging in water below 60 degrees Fahrenheit up to the neck for an extended period, individuals can experience a pleasant state shift and significant increases in catecholamines, including dopamine.
+Through deliberate cold exposure, such as submerging in water below 60 degrees Fahrenheit up to the neck for an extended period, individuals can experience a pleasant state shift and significant increases in catecholamines, including [restricted term].
 Huberman suggests taking a cold shower approximately 30 to 60 minutes before tasks requiring working memory or focus to potentially improve performance due to the catecholamine surge.

 Huberman discusses supplements that can also promote brain function related to working memory.